-Every year the ASTech Foundation presents 10 to 15 prestigious awards to recognize outstanding innovation in science and technology in Alberta.
+In 2018 the ASTech Foundation will present 10 prestigious awards to recognize outstanding innovation in science and technology in Alberta.
 CLICK HERE for details about the nomination process.
-The 2017 nominations are now CLOSED.
+Nominations for the 2018 awards open in March.

 Each award is subject to a very specific set of criteria which must be met or exceeded in order for the nomination to be selected as a Finalist and/or a Winner.
 Nominations MUST draw a parallel between the award criteria and the accomplishments of the nominee.
 CLICK HERE for award descriptions and criteria.